the-turing-way/the-turing-way/CONTRIBUTING.md

 This is now your own unique copy of _The Turing Way_.
 Changes here won't affect anyone else's work, so it's a safe space to explore edits to the code!

-Make sure to [keep your fork up to date][github-syncfork] with the master repository, otherwise you can end up with lots of dreaded [merge conflicts][github-mergeconflicts].
+Make sure to [keep your fork up to date][github-syncfork] with the master repository, otherwise, you can end up with lots of dreaded [merge conflicts][github-mergeconflicts].
 If you prefer working in the browser, [these instructions](https://github.com/KirstieJane/STEMMRoleModels/wiki/Syncing-your-fork-to-the-original-repository-via-the-browser) describe how to sync your fork to the original repository via GitHub.

 ### 3. Make the changes you've discussed

 Try to keep the changes focused.
-If you submit a large amount of work all in one go it will be much more work for whomever is reviewing your pull request.
+If you submit a large amount of work all in one go it will be much more work for whoever is reviewing your pull request.
 [Help them help you.][jerry-maguire] :wink:

 While making your changes, commit often and write good, detailed commit messages.